1) We are environmental educators.

 4) We are humble and curious.

 We'll be the first ones to admit we don't have it all figured out.
-There are hypocrisies and contradictions in our business model, and we are always looking for better solutions and answers.
+We are always looking for better solutions and answers.
 We're receptive to the idea that we don't always get it right the first time.

 We stay curious, eager, and engaged.
 We invite activists and artists on our expeditions; they help us see our own world with fresh eyes.
 And if we meet a truly visionary educator, our first instinct is: hire them!